mongodb/docs/source/includes/install-hosted-server.rst

 Hardware
 ++++++++

-To run the Hosted MMS server, you must use a 64-bit server, with requirements according to the following table:
+To run the On-Prem MMS server, you must use a 64-bit server, with requirements according to the following table:

 .. list-table::